 Adding whole bay leaves and garlic cloves to the area seems to deter flour bugs from setting up shop in your pantry.
 Garlic may leave a trace flavor in your baked goods, so if you don’t want that, go for the bay leaves instead.

-You can also apply tea tree oil to a few cotton balls and place them throughout the pantry.
+- Applying tea tree oil to a few cotton balls and place them throughout the pantry

 Will eating beetles harm me?